Anarchy and Magic

 Puritans were very hostile towards colonists who didn’t follow the strict religious and societal rules in the colony.
 As a result, it is not surprising that many of the accused witches were outspoken women, Quakers, slaves, colonists with criminal backgrounds and/or prior witchcraft accusations or colonists who criticized the witch trials, according to the book The Societal History of Crime and Punishment in America:”

 So when writing ‘Magic.
-A Rough Guide’, I naturally began to seen a correlation between Anarchy and Magic.
+A Rough Guide’, I developed a closer connection between Anarchy and Magic.

-The story uses magic – a personal creative power, as a substitute for an anarchist perspective.
+The story uses magic – a personal creative power, as a substitute for an anarchist perspective, amongst other functions